If you’ve been in business for some time, you might have made some mistakes in the past that make you cringe when you recall them.

 For instance, as a marketing consultant, I have to keep abreast of all the latest tools and technology that are available.

-This helps me know which tool would be the right fit for a particular project.
+It helps me know which tool would be the right fit for a particular project.

 Not Seeking Expert Advice